-Located in the beautiful and sunny Western Bay of Plenty, Matahui School is small independent primary school located on Matahui Rd, 10 minutes south of Katikati and 20 minutes north of Tauranga.
+Matahui School is a small, rural independent primary school located on Matahui Rd (across the road from Country Engineering), in the beautiful and sunny Western Bay of Plenty.
+The school is situated 10 minutes south of Katikati and 20 minutes north of Tauranga.

 Matahui has a positive, enthusiastic and engaged community.
-Parents are great contributors to the school and school activities.
-Through a strong supportive relationship between home and school we acknowledge and respect the significant connection between the child, the parent and teacher.
+Parents are actively encouraged to participate in the life of the school through sharing skills, talents, expertise, and experience.
+Through a strong supportive relationship between home and school, we acknowledge and respect the significant connection between the child, the parent and teacher.
 The school is governed by a strong pro-active Board of Trustees who appreciate “giving back”.
 To see regular updates from the school community follow our FB page Click Here.

 Learning at Matahui takes place in many shapes and forms.
 Children are all different, hence it makes sense that children also learn in many different ways.
 At Matahui we understand this, and built a school ethos that acknowledges and values the different strengths of each student.
 Instead of asking “Is this child smart?”, we ask, “How is this child smart?”.
 Instead of applying a blanketed approach to teaching at Matahui School we focus on nurturing individual talents.
 A key founding theory “The Habits of Mind” developed by Dr Art Costa is inter-woven into our curriculum and supports our students to develop real world thinking and life skills.
 We don’t try to fit students into a box at Matahui!

 Underpinning Theories – Multiple Intelligences and Habits of Mind